-- a.
-The investigator with primary responsibility will conduct contacts with all safety service providers every 7 days. - b.
-The case manager with primary responsibility will monitor through contacts with all safety service providers no less than every 30 days and as frequently as is necessary to manage the effectiveness and dependability of the safety plan. - c.
-The child welfare professional responsible for the safety plan will also gather information from other persons who see the child on a consistent basis to discuss how the child appears to be doing and whether there are any safety concerns. - d.
-The child welfare professional's monitoring activities regarding a safety plan will include the following activities: - (1) Verify that all safety service providers know the name and contact information for child welfare professional responsible for managing the plan. - (2) Confirm with safety service providers what actions they are providing. - (3) Assess whether there have been any changes in parent/legal guardian conditions, attitude, ability or willingness to support the current in-home plan.
+a.
+The investigator with primary responsibility will conduct contacts with all safety service providers every seven days to manage the effectiveness and dependability of the safety plan.

+b.
+The case manager with primary responsibility will monitor through contacts with all safety service providers no less than every 30 days and as frequently as is necessary to manage the effectiveness and dependability of the safety plan.

+c.
+The child welfare professional responsible for the safety plan will also gather information from other persons who see the child on a consistent basis to discuss how the child appears to be doing and whether there are any safety concerns.

+d.
+The child welfare professional's monitoring activities regarding a safety plan will include the following activities:

+(1) Verify that all safety service providers know the name and contact information for child welfare professional responsible for managing the plan.

+(2) Confirm with safety service providers what actions they are providing.

+(3) Assess whether there have been any changes in parent/legal guardian conditions, attitude, ability or willingness to support the current in-home plan.